scottellis/overo-oe/README.md

 	gst-launch -v v4l2src ! video/x-raw-yuv,framerate=7/1,format=\(fourcc\)UYVY,width=640,height=480 ! ffmpegcolorspace !
 TIVidenc1 codecName=h264enc engineName=codecServer ! rtph264pay pt=96 ! udpsink host=192.168.10.4 port=4000

+I added a mem=99M@0x80000000 kernel arg to u-boot.
+You can add an additional mem= arg if you want to take advantage of more of the memory for Linux.
+I think the default loadmodules.sh for the DSP cmem stuff only uses 16M starting at 0x86300000.
+The loadmodules.sh script can be found here on the gumstix

+	/usr/share/ti/gst/omap3530/loadmodules.sh

 You can use the gstreamer smoke encoder if you do not have the dsplink installed.
+Performance is not as good, but it works.
+You can start these two commands in any order.

-Client
+Client on workstation

 	gst-launch udpsrc port=4000 ! smokedec ! autovideosink